AdaCore/gnatstudio/docs/users_guide/main_window.rst

 When you click the :menuselection:`Edit --> Copy` or :menuselection:`Edit
 --> Cut` menu, GPS adds the current selection to the clipboard.
-However, unlike many applications, GPS doesn't discard the previous contents of the clipboard, but instead saves it for future use.
+However, unlike many applications, GPS does not discard the previous contents of the clipboard, but instead saves it for future use.
 By default, up to 10 entries are saved, but you can change that number using the :guilabel:`Clipboard Size` preference.